-The Academic Profile Code (APC) is a three-digit number that summarizes pertinent portions of a Navy officer's prior college performance and is an important factor in the Navy's graduate education selection process.
+The Academic Profile Code (APC) is a three-digit number that summarizes pertinent portions of a Naval officer's prior college performance and is an important factor in the Navy's graduate education selection process.
 The Naval Postgraduate School computes APC's within two years after commissioning for officers of most Navy communities.
 A detailed description of the APC system is also found in OPNAVNOTE 1520.
 Briefly, the three independent digits reflect an individual's cumulative grade-point average (QPR), performance in calculus-related mathematics courses, and qualifications in selected science/engineering areas.
-The following paragraphs provide the definitions of the digits.
+The following paragraphs pro-